Andros-Spica/URV-computational-archaeology-2024/README.md

 In this module, you will learn the core concepts of simulation, particularly Agent-Based Modelling (ABM), as it is often used in archaeology to represent socio-ecological processes.
 Simulation modelling is mainly about formalising explanatory models (those we intuitively use), considering our current knowledge or assumptions and data.
 We will not focus on the technical skills in this methodology but rather on developing a basic understanding of the potential and limits of simulation in archaeology.

 ### Session 1
-Introduction to simulation as a scientific methodology and overview its application in archaeology, particularly under the scope of socioecological systems.
+This section introduces simulation as a scientific methodology and provides an overview of its application in archaeology, particularly in the context of socioecological systems.

 Slides: https://andros-spica.github.io/URV-computational-archaeology-2024/